Jim Edgar Panther Creek State Fish and Wildlife Area: History

 Originally part of the territory controlled by the Illinois Confederacy of Native Americans, the Panther Creek basin was largely settled by the 1850s.
 As the basin is adjacent to the historic road between Springfield, Illinois and Beardstown, Illinois, now Illinois Route 125, it was relatively attractive as farmland.

 Acting on the basis of rapidly increasing forecasts in Illinois demand for electricity, the Chicago-based electric utility, Commonwealth Edison, purchased farmland making up the future Jim Edgar site in 1968-74 for potential use as a coal-fired generating plant and adjacent 5000 acre cooling pond.
-For this purpose the parcel was renamed "Site M."
+For this purpose the parcel was renamed "Site M".

 The "Site M" power plant would have burned high-sulfur Illinois coal.
 Due to the passage of the federal Clean Air Act, the use of Illinois coal for electrical power purposes became less economically attractive to Commonwealth Edison in the 1980s and 1990s.
 After holding the land in 1974-1993, the utility agreed to sell it to the state of Illinois.

-JEPC today
+Today

 The Illinois Department of Natural Resources acquired "Site M" in June 1993, and the acquisition became the largest portion of what was renamed the Jim Edgar Panther Creek State Fish and Wildlife Area (JEPC) in 2001.
 The site was named in honor of Jim Edgar, governor of Illinois in 1991-1999.

 Of the 16550 acre within JEPC, 6350 acre are managed as open space, 6000 acre are managed as woodland and 4200 acre are managed as production farmland.
 The production farmland is leased out to local farmers, a move that has caused some controversy.
 It can be up to a Class B misdemeanor to trespass upon Illinois land used for production agriculture, and that penalty applies to JEPC land in production, even though the land is owned by all of the people of Illinois.

 The Jim Edgar Panther Creek parcel, however, makes up more than half of Panther Creek Township within Cass County.
 Allowing part of JEPC to remain as production farmland allows property taxes to be levied on the land for the support of local schools and units of government.